Best Litter Box Accessories That Actually Make Cleaning Easier

 Sturdy scoop

 A good scoop makes daily cleaning faster and less frustrating.
-It’s one of the few tools you’ll use every single day, so quality matters here.
+It is one of the few tools you will use every single day, so quality matters here.

-These aren’t essential for everyone, but they solve common issues and can noticeably improve your setup.
+These are not essential for everyone, but they solve common issues and can noticeably improve your setup.

 Odor control accessories